AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49286-product-added-twice-to-cart-when-multiple-product-widgets-are-present-on-page.md

 ---
 # ACSD-49286: Product added twice to cart when multiple product widgets are present

-The ACSD-49286 patch fixes the issue the product is added twice to a cart when multiple product widgets are present on the page.
+The ACSD-49286 patch fixes the issue where the product is added twice to a cart when multiple product widgets are present on the page.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-49286.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions